giantswarm/kube-app-testing/README.md

 ## Development setup for functional tests with python

-When you develop your tests intended to run with `pytest`, you can shorten you test-feedback loop considerably by not running the full tool every single time, but just executing `pytest` the same way the tool does.
+*Hint: When you develop your tests intended to run with `pytest`, you can shorten you test-feedback loop considerably by not running the full tool every single time, but just executing `pytest` the same way the tool does.*

-In order to do that and start working on a new project, that has a helm chart, but no python tests, follow this steps:
+To start working on tests for a new project, that has a helm chart, but no python tests, follow this steps:

 1. Make sure you have `python 3.7` installed and selected as default python interpreter,